Genealogy Images of History

 * indicates pictured

 BREMEN, German Liner * - 1926 - Pictured and story written about entitled "ANOTHER VESSEL ADDS TO TOLL OF THE SEA" which sank losing 24 lives pictured while German Liner Bremen fought to rescue the crew of the floundered British Freighter The Laristan.
 Mint condition.
-11 by 14 inches.
+11 by 14 inches

 BREMER, C. Kidnapping Victim Edward (Alvin Karpis Public Enemy No. 1.
 News Article, National Magazine)